-The Value of Strategic Partnerships and Building Relationships
+The Value of Strategic partnerships

-- strengthening relationships to improve business outcomes
+- Strengthening relationships to improve business outcomes

-- the groundwork needed for success
+- The groundwork needed for success

-- how building relationships help with the tough conversations
+- How building relationships help with the tough conversations

-- unlocking the unknown opportunities
+- Unlocking the unknown opportunities

-Presenter - Michelle Pye, Director, Pye Group
+Presenter - Michelle Pye, Director Pye Group

 Michelle and her husband Leighton, own and operate Pye Group, a large-scale agricultural business with dairy, cropping, process vegetable, grazing, transport and contracting operations.

 Michelle has a financial background and along with working within Pye Group she is involved in industry groups including the Fonterra Co-operative Council, Potatoes NZ, The Potato Seed Co-op Ltd, The South Canterbury Transport and Logistics Panel and judging both Dairy Industry and Business Excellence Awards.